-- Add more water or flour as necessary until the mix is runny like a white glue, not thick like a paste.
+- Add more water or flour as necessary until the mix is runny like white glue, not thick like a paste.

-You can store this glue in a covered bowl or jar in the refrigerator for a few days.
+Store this glue in a covered bowl or jar in the refrigerator for a few days.

-- If you live in an area with high humidity, add a few tablespoons of salt to help prevent mold.
+- If you live in an area with high humidity, add a few tablespoons of salt to prevent mold.

 - Though it is uncommon, some people with sensitive skin may have an allergic reaction to the flour mixture.
 A mild rash is the most common reaction.
 If your child has very sensitive skin, a pair of rubber gloves will protect them.

-Fun Ways to Play With Paper Mache
+Fun Ways to Play With Paper-Mache